Five examples of Photo-Point data – recorded in Aug-Sept 2013 and 2016.

-The 5 examples are drawn from 17 sites recorded by the Field Naturalists Club of Ballarat.
+The examples are from 17 sites being recorded by Field Naturalists Club of Ballarat.

-Example three – 2016 shows heavy invasion of Gorse, English Broom and exotic grasses, with some sedges and Cassinia
+Example three – is wet site in a natural drainage line, looking south towards Olympic Avenue.
+The second slide taken 3 years later in 2016 shows heavy invasion of Gorse, English Broom and exotic grasses, with some sedges and Cassinia arculeata.

 Many thanks to Colin Hancock of Ballarat Bushwalking and Outdoor Club for help with photography and GPS work.
 We were able to return to within 1 metre of the marker pegs at 16 of 17 sites, after 3 years.

 A link to some published information on this community vegetation monitoring project is available at Woowookarung MonitoringPosterforPres2017

 The photo below shows Ballarat bushwalkers (BBOC) walkig through ex-plantation land in SE Woowookarung Regional Park in 2015 – through areas of rapidly invading shrubby weeds Burgan and English Broom, which are seeding heavily.